natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Sea%20Meteor%20F%20Mk%203.md

 === Offensive armament ===
 {{Specs-Avia-Offensive}}
 <!-- ''Describe the offensive armament of the aircraft, if any.
 Describe how effective the cannons and machine guns are in a battle, and also what belts or drums are better to use.
 If there is no offensive weaponry, delete this subsection.'' -->
-{{main|Hispano Mk.V (20 mm)}}
+{{main|Hispano Mk.II (20 mm)}}

 The '''''{{PAGENAME}}''''' is armed with:

-* 4 x 20 mm Hispano Mk.V cannons, nose-mounted (200 rpg top-left, 190 rpg top-right, 190 rpg bottom-left, 200 rpg bottom-right = 780 total)
+* 4 x 20 mm Hispano Mk.II cannons, nose-mounted (180 rpg = 720 total)

-The 4 x 20 mm Hispano Mk.V cannons can cause massive damage if properly aimed.
-However, their muzzle velocity is somewhat average and the air targets belt (easily the best one) does not contain tracers at all, so you must get used to the lead angles while grinding the ammo upgrade.
+The 4 x 20 mm Hispano Mk.II cannons can cause massive damage if properly aimed.
+However, their muzzle velocity is somewhat average.

 === Suspended armament ===
 {{Specs-Avia-Suspended}}